 Composition of Total Federal Spending

 Note: Net interest is primarily interest paid on debt held by the public.
 It is part of current outlays (spending) by the government and appears as an outlay in the budget.

 Given the relative decline in resources for discretionary spending, careful management of agency budgets is vital to ensuring that agencies can continue to effectively achieve their missions and deliver services to the public.
 Agencies have managed their funds in various ways to do so, such as carrying over funds from the prior year for use in the current year, and using intragovernmental revolving funds to pay for activities (i.e., payroll) within or among federal agencies.

 However, agencies also face disruptions and ongoing uncertainty in the federal appropriations process.
-For instance, Congress has enacted continuing resolutions (CRs) in all but 3 of the last 46 years (as of FY 2022) to allow agencies to continue operations until final appropriations decisions are made.
+For instance, Congress has enacted continuing resolutions (CRs) in all but 3 of the last 48 years (as of FY 2024) to allow agencies to continue operations until final appropriations decisions are made.
 Operating under CRs has sometimes resulted in administrative inefficiencies and limited management options in areas such as hiring and travel for the agencies.
 Agencies have developed strategies to mitigate the possible disruptions from CRs, allowing operations and services to continue.
 These strategies include using other available sources of funding from multi-year appropriations or delaying the start of grant programs until later in the year.

 Other budget issues that federal agencies must navigate include:

-- Lapses in appropriations.
-When appropriations expire and neither new appropriations nor CRs are enacted, a funding gap may occur and portions of the government may shut down.
+When appropriations expire and neither new appropriations nor CRs are enacted, a funding gap may occur, and portions of the government may shut down.
 In FY 2019, the federal government partially shut down for 35 days, which affected 800,000 employees at various federal agencies and delayed about $18 billion in discretionary spending.
 To help with this process in the future, agencies could make improvements in their shutdown plans and operations.